luxeengine/alpha/luxe/md/guide.one.md

 The second place to look, is the `src/Main.hx` file, which is where your game begins.

 A luxe app in it's very basic form is a single haxe class that extends the `luxe.Game` class.
-If you override the `ready` function from the luxe game class, you will have the start of a project.
-If you ran this as is, you would see a blank window with default properties!
+When you override the `ready` function from the luxe game class, you will have the entry point of a project.

+If you ran this as is, you would see a blank window with default properties.

 ```